Unlike Home Flipping, N-Hance Wood Refinishing Franchise is a Business You Can Grow Year Round

 If you’re in the home flipping business, you know how important it is to have a stable revenue stream that won’t dry out while you’re waiting for a house to sell, or are simply needing to raise the capital to begin your next project.

 This is where N-Hance comes in.
 As the nation’s fastest-growing wood refinishing franchise, N-Hance excels at delivering solutions for kitchen cabinets, hardwood floors and more, for a fraction of the cost.
 Our menu of services helps franchise owners benefit from higher-than-average tickets, and because our process is so fast, owners can complete more jobs than other home remodeling brands.
 As a result, our franchise owners experience tremendous profit-potential.
-According to our most recent Franchise Disclosure Document, our top-performing franchise owners generate more than $650,000 annually.
+According to our most recent Franchise Disclosure Document, the top 25% of our performing franchise owners generate more than $840,000 annually.

 “In the past four years, we’ve more than doubled the size of our franchise network, and we’ve more than established ourselves as the industry leader in wood refinishing services,” says Kelly Jensen, President of N-Hance.
 “The value that we provide to our customers in terms of having an affordable and professional solution to refinishing their wood surfaces and cabinets means that our growth is going to continue well into the future.
 We expect to double the size of our system again in the coming years.”